bdlebaron/bdlebaron.github.io/research.markdown

 [Blake LeBaron](https://people.brandeis.edu/~blebaron)

-# Short biography for Blake LeBaron

-This is a summary of research papers which are available now.
+# This is a summary of research papers which are available now.

-#.
-Paper one
+1. Paper one
-#.
-Paper two
+2. Paper two